What you build

 Entries RPC responses from the majority during the leader heartbeat timeout

 duration.
-Along with these techniques, QueryPolicy.LEADER_LEASE
+Along with these techniques, QueryPolicy.LEADER_LEASE can be used

 for performing linearizable queries without talking to the majority if clock